martinchristen/pyRT/README.md

 ## Python & RayTracing, isn't that too slow ?

-No. Custom rendererers can be written in C with Python bindings.
+No. Custom renderers can be written in C with Python bindings.
 This is planned in future, later versions will even support the GPU using OpenCL and/or other libraries, but at the moment the primary focus is to create a pythonic interface to scenegraph based ray tracing.

 ## License